dogi/ole--vagrant-bells/README.md

 - Click on Environment Variables

+- Click on Path in the System variables section

-- Click Edit User variables
+- Click Edit System variables

 - Click new then browse the directory where your executable is located and click ok